jesschin/user_maintenance/README.md

 The engine can also migrate the view files for customization.
 To copy them to the parent application:

     rails generate user_maintenance:views

 # Customizing the user controllers
 The engine can also migrate the `UserController` for customization.
 To copy them to the parent application:

     rails generate user_maintenance:controllers

 # User Management routes
 You can view the routes via: `rake routes`.
 The User management is under the `/admin/users` scope while profile management is under the `/profiles` scope.

+# Test Application
+You can run a sample application with the engine within the project:

+- Go to `spec/test_app`
+- Run `rails server`